5 Easy Hacks To Pump Up Your Gratitude In Recovery

 Make gratitude a daily habit in addiction recovery with these 5 easy tips.

 Gratitude comes naturally for very few of us.
 And that’s okay.
-Studies show that practicing gratitude can change your brain, making you more attuned to it and focused on positivity in the future.
+Studies show that we can cultivate our gratitude.
+Practicing gratitude can change your brain, making you more attuned to it and focused on positivity in the future.
 So what are you waiting for?

-Pump up your gratitude muscle like you would your thighs on leg day at the gym, with these 4 easy hacks:
+Pump up your gratitude muscle like you would work your calves on leg day at the gym with these five easy hacks:

 1. Get your friends into gratitude on a group text.

-Send out three things you’re grateful for on your lunch break at work, or when you’re waiting for your coffee.
-Get an extra bump of gratitude when they send a few back your way.
+Send out a short list of three things you’re grateful via text (or an app like WhatsApp or Marco Polo).
+It won’t take long; you can send it on your lunch break at work or when you’re waiting for your coffee.
+You’ll get an extra bump of gratitude when they send a few back your way.

-Can’t handle the constant text notifications?
-Make a gratitude Facebook group with friends, family, your recovery network, coworkers (or all four!) and post what you’re thankful for each day.
+What if you can’t handle the constant text notifications?
+Make a gratitude Facebook group or shared Slack channel with friends, family, your recovery network, coworkers (or all four) where you can post what you’re thankful for each day.

 2. Express your gratitude to those around you.